 Peeva Universal Scanner V3

-For earlier versions please see
+For earlier versions, please see

 Amplitude Modulation (AM): In amplitude modulation, the amplitude (signal strength) of the carrier wave is varied in proportion to the waveform being transmitted.
 In our case, we send a carrier signal of the 125kHz square pulse using the EM4095 module as input to the Loop antenna and receive the Amplitude modulated signal from the other end of the antenna, which is of 40-50V amplitude (based on loop antenna design).
-The reason for using a 125kHz carrier is explained in Tx Frequency section.
+The reason for using a 125kHz carrier is explained in the Tx Frequency section.

 Strictly saying, some of the FDX-A transponders like Trovan work at 128kHz, it’s advisable to use a 125KHz antenna instead of 134.2kHz as the FDX-B tags can be read effectively even with a 125kHz antenna.
-Practically, if we use 134.2kHz antenna then SNR (signal to noise ratio) is less than the SNR with 125kHz antenna, as the carrier is 125kHz and that loss actually cause a hard time in reading FDX-A tags, further explanation about this statement is mentioned later in this document.
-Point to note is that, it might look trivial and as the difference in frequencies is very less from 125kHz to 134.2kHz, practically after testing in the lab, I observed that variation actually affects the readings.
+Practically, if we use 134.2kHz antenna, then SNR (signal to noise ratio) is less than the SNR with 125kHz antenna, as the carrier is 125kHz and that loss cause a hard time in reading FDX-A tags, further explanation about this statement is mentioned later in this document.
+Point to note is that, it might look trivial and as the difference in frequencies is decidedly less from 125kHz to 134.2kHz, practically after testing in the lab, I observed that variation affects the readings.

-Transmitting 125kHz, 4Vp-p carrier signal as input to the loop antenna that resonates at 125kHz.
+It is transmitting 125kHz, 4Vp-p carrier signal as input to the loop antenna that resonates at 125kHz.
 The antenna will produce the activation field is perpendicular to the antenna, so we place the transponder as shown in figure 1.

-Figure 1: Loop antenna and transponder while reading
+Loop antenna and transponder while reading

 When we place the transponder in the EMF range of the antenna, the transponder’s antenna gets powered up by the phenomenon of mutual induction.
-Once the capacitor inside the transponder gets enough charge, it will activate the microchip and eventually the data is transmitted from the microchip to its micro-antenna, which is then transmitted back from the transponder onto the transceiver antenna, thereby changing the amplitude of the original carrier with respect to the data signal (modulating signal).
+Once the capacitor inside the transponder gets enough charge, it will activate the microchip and eventually the data is transmitted from the microchip to its micro-antenna, which is then transmitted back from the transponder onto the transceiver antenna, thereby changing the amplitude of the original carrier concerning the data signal (modulating signal).

 After the received data signal is demodulated, we perform the BIT level decoding.
 There are usually two types of BIT level encoded data that we can observe among FDX-A and FDX-B family of chips, which are mentioned below.